n2o/advent-of-code/2018/README.md

 # Advent of Code 2018

-Here are my solutions for the Advent of Code.

-## Student Solutions
+## Course Solutions

-Some of our students from @hhucn participate in the AoC.
+Some of our students from Heinrich-Heine-University participate in the AoC.
 Here are their repositories:

 * [@pYTR0N](https://github.com/pYTR0N/advent-of-code)